 You are here

-Privacy and proxy services are for people and organizations who wish to keep certain information about them from being published in public WHOIS information.
-These services are used for different reasons, including:
+Privacy and proxy services are for people and organizations who wish to keep certain information about them from being published in public Registration Data Directory Services (including WHOIS).
+Privacy and proxy services are used for different reasons, including:

 - Individuals who prefer not to have their personal data published on the Internet as part of a WHOIS record.

 - Organizations within a religious, political or ethnic minority, or sharing controversial moral or sexual information.